-• , - , Communication, people and societal challenges This issue was addressed by 11 interviewees.
+the ne Member States, to implement Smart Healthy Age-Friendly Environments?
+Communication, people, and societal challenges This issue was addressed by 11 interviewees.
 Cultural and societal change underlies technological achievement.
 In this sense, interviewees agreed that ongoing social challenges should be faced: - older people status in society, - lifelong approach to health and education, - ageing policies that integrate people of different ages - favour the importance and experience of older people.
-The participation and empowerment of society is crucial to define good policies and effectively bring people to AFE.

-Learning and knowledge management This issue was addressed by 11 interviewees and it was pointed as important in terms of sharing and exchange in initiatives.
-It is a common opinion that public, private and academic sectors must be hand by hand to accelerate AFE solutions.
+The participation and empowerment of society are crucial to defining good policies and effectively bring people to AFE.
+Learning and knowledge management This issue was addressed by 11 interviewees, and it was pointed as necessary in terms of sharing and exchange in initiatives.
+It is a common opinion that public, private, and academic sectors must be hand by hand to accelerate AFE solutions.
 Governance and coordination This issue was addressed by 13 interviewees.
-This was a hard topic in opinions on how to develop AFE and exposed some issues in the relation between EU and Member States and also between these and national and local governments. - All seem to agree on the need of some strategic change; - Some agreed on the role of EU in coordinating, promoting, funding and publicizing initiatives in a big picture of the European context, gathering best practices and achievements across Europe, in a kind of vertical policy integrating all the way down different political levels; - Nationally, they stress how AFE is not coordinated among government authorities and departments, NGOs, private sector, civil society, etc; - At the same time, most of them recognize EU limitation on health policies; - On the other hand, more regulation is seen as bad by one interviewee; - There is a claim for concrete results and examples to improve implementation.
-Funding, This issue was addressed by 8 interviewees.
-Their concern economics and was focused on: business models the problem of return on investment of AFE policies; the budget applied to research and innovation in this area; which business model will be responsible to scale-up and sustain these policies; the price for users to be affordable.
-For example, one option elicited was to propose tax incentives for those who change lifestyles towards healthier standards.
+This was a hard topic in opinions on how to develop AFE and exposed some issues in the relation between EU and the Member States and also between these and national and local governments. - All seem to agree on the need for some strategic change; - Some agreed on the role of EU in coordinating, promoting, funding and publicising initiatives in a big picture of the European context, gathering best practices and achievements across Europe, in a kind of vertical policy integrating all the way down different political levels; - Nationally, they stress how AFE is not coordinated among government authorities and departments, NGOs, the private sector, civil society, etc; - At the same time, most of them recognise EU limitation on health policies; - On the other hand, more regulation is seen as dangerous by one interviewee; - There is a claim for concrete results and examples to improve implementation.
+Funding, economics, and business models This issue was addressed by 8 interviewees.
+Their concern was focused on: - the problem of return on investment of AFE policies; - the budget applied to research and innovation in this area; - which business model will be responsible to scale-up and sustain these policies; - the price for users to be affordable.

+For example, one option elicited was to propose t ax incentives for those who change lifestyles towar rds healthier standards.

-Besides this more scientific analysis, the most interesting, innovative and pragmatic recommendations were also extracted from the interviews, even if only referred once, if shown relevant to the content of the Joint Statement.
+Besides this more scientific analysis, the most interesting, innovative, and pragmatic recommendations were also extracted from the interviews, even if only referred once, if shown relevant to the content of the Joint Statement.